Karnataka to float global tender to procure 2 cr COVID-19 vaccines | Health

 Chief Minister B S Yediyurappa said a Task Force has been set up to oversee the preparation for a probable third wave of COVID-19.

-He was briefing them about the various measures initiated by his government to deal with the pandemic and improving the health infrastructure in the state.

-On the occasion, he said the government was appointing Prof Kang as an adviser on vaccination strategy.

-''She Prof Kang is a member of several advisory committees for the World Health Organisation (WHO), mainly related to research and the use of vaccines,'' he added.
+Prof Kang, he said, was a member of several advisory committees for the World Health Organisation (WHO), mainly related to research and the use of vaccines.

-According to Yediyurappa, so far 1.10 crore doses have been supplied by the Centre, of which 99.5 lakh are Covishield vaccines and 10.9 lakh are Covaxin.
+According to Yediyurappa, so far 1.10 crore vaccine doses have been supplied by the Centre, of which 99.5 lakh are Covishield jabs and 10.9 lakh Covaxin.

 He said that 14.87 lakh beneficiaries have completed 6 weeks after taking the first dose of Covishield vaccine and are eligible for second one, whereas 5.10 lakh beneficiaries have completed four weeks after taking the first dose of Covaxin.